brianshumate/vaultini/README.md

         Update certificates.

         ```shell
-        $ sudo update-ca-certificates
+        sudo update-ca-certificates
         # No output expected
         ```

-4. Type `make` and press `[return]`; successful output resembles this example and includes the initial root token value for the sake of convenience and ease of use:
+1. Type `make` and press `[return]`; successful output resembles this example, and includes the initial root token value (for the sake of convenience and ease of use):

    ```plaintext
    [vaultini] Initializing Terraform workspace ...Done.